 When speaking of justification, at the root of the idea is that of "correct judgment" having been made.

-Often when a judge is making a decision based upon the facts presented to the court, there can be missing information and, consequently, an incorrect or poor judgment is made under the circumstances that nevertheless is the best one at the time.
+Often, when a judge is making a decision based on the facts presented to the court, there may be missing information.
+Consequently, an incorrect or inadequate judgment might be rendered—though it may still be the best one possible under the circumstances at the time.

-When Solomon made the decision to slay the baby the harlots were fighting over, the mother of child could not bear to see her son slain, and was willing to hand him over to the one who didn't care if he died.
-She herself, having lost her own child, was feeling anger and despair in her grief.
-The audacity of Solomon was seen as a wise act, even though he wasn't ridding prostitution from the Kingdom of Israel.
+When Solomon made the decision to slay the baby the two harlots were fighting over, the true mother could not bear to see her son slain and was willing to hand him over to the woman who didn’t care if he died.
+The latter, having lost her own child, was filled with grief, anger, and despair.
+The audacity of Solomon was seen as an act of wisdom, even though he did not use the occasion to purge prostitution from the Kingdom of Israel.

-Many rave about the wisdom of Solomon when it comes to solving the dilemma of which woman was the mother of the child.
-They then point out that he made poor judgments when it came to the many woman he married and having concubines.
-This raises the question of whether the book of Samuel is justified in stating that God said to Solomon:
+Many praise the wisdom of Solomon in resolving the dilemma of which woman was the true mother of the child.
+Yet they also point out that he later made poor judgments in marrying many women and keeping concubines.
+This raises the question of whether the book of Kings is justified in stating that God said to Solomon:

 I give you a wise and discerning mind, so that none like you has been before you and none like you shall arise after you.